Cut Piece 1964: Kyoto 1964

-On July 20, 1964, Yoko Ono performed her most famous performance art piece for the first time at the Yamaichi Concert Hall in Kyoto, Japan A few randomly selected audience members were asked to cut her clothes with scissors into pieces until Ono was completely naked.
 Ono sat alone cross-legged on the stage in her best clothes, her long hair draped over her shoulders.
 The audience took turns walking up to her on stage and joining her performance, cutting off pieces of her clothing with scissors.
 Her expression was kept poised and silenced while her body remained motionless.
 For the final stage of the performance, her body was fully exposed.
 The audience walked down the steps clutching the remnants of her clothes and they were allowed to keep these pieces with them.
-As a pioneering work, Ono certainly places the viewer in a very important position and is an important element of Cut Piece.
+As a pioneering work, Ono places the viewer in a very important position and is an important element of Cut Piece.